 General guidelines suggest 2-5 grams of beta-alanine for your daily consumption.
 Re-Lyte Pre-Workout delivers 3 grams per serving, optimizing your workout performance and preparing you to take on the day!

 Beta-alanine in Re-Lyte:

 Beta-alanine is partnered with a host of other amino acids and clean, balanced electrolytes in Re-Lyte Pre-Workout.
-All the good stuff like maca root, ginseng, and sodium, with none of the sugars, artificial sweeteners, caking agents, or thickeners you’ll find in other pre-workout mixes.
+All the good stuff like maca root, ginseng, and sodium, with none of the added sugars, artificial sweeteners, caking agents, or thickeners you’ll find in other pre-workout mixes.